San Francisco, California

 While SFPD radio is encrypted, scanner watchers have adapted:

-• Fire/EMS channels: SFFD remains unencrypted—fire and medical calls still audible
+• SFFD remains unencrypted—fire and medical calls are still audible

-• Online streams: SomaFM, ScanSF, and Broadcastify carry available channels
+• SomaFM, ScanSF, and Broadcastify stream available channels

-• Social media networks: Citizen app, Nextdoor, and Twitter fill information gaps
+• Citizen app, Nextdoor, and Twitter fill information gaps

 But these alternatives are incomplete.
-When police activity matters most—during protests, police use-of-force incidents, or active crime scenes—the community is now dependent on official statements rather than real-time observation.
+During protests, use-of-force incidents, and active crime scenes, the public now depends entirely on official statements rather than anything they can verify themselves.

 Banned facial recognition for city use in 2019—the first major US city to do so